ribasco/async-gamequery-lib/README.md

 **Note:**
 * Don't forget to perform a `mvn clean package` or `mvn clean install` before you run the example
-* The output can be reviewed from the `logs` directory under the examples project.
+* The output can be reviewed from the `logs` directory under the project's directory.

 Compatibility
 -------------